Since before I could read, I was mesmerized by books.

-I went on to study journalism at the University of Kansas (Rock Chalk!) and earned my PADI dive certification.
-After graduation, I moved to San Diego for a position as an art apprentice at SouthCoast STYLE magazine before moving to Los Angeles with big dreams of becoming a photographer and PADI Divemaster.
-I lived in a tiny studio in Venice Beach and paid my bills as a waitress working the graveyard shift.
+Growing up in Kansas with a Mexican-American family of divers, my love for the ocean started at a young age.
+I went on to study journalism at the University of Kansas (Rock Chalk!) and earned my PADI dive certification while taking children’s literature classes.
+After graduation, I moved to San Diego for a position as an art apprentice before moving to Los Angeles with big dreams of becoming a photographer and PADI Divemaster.
+I lived in a tiny studio in Venice Beach and worked as a waitress on the graveyard shift.
 The best part: You could see the ocean from my window.
 (If you stood on a chair).

 Before my next big move, I went home to Kansas City, where I had the opportunity to work as the studio manager for the award-winning photographer, Ron Berg.
-He taught me how to produce and style photoshoots, manage schedules, hire crew, and scout locations.
-And thanks to Ron, I was ready for my next adventure overseas.
+He taught me to see the beauty in the unexpected and understand that good composition wasn’t necessarily obvious.
+Thanks to Ron, I was ready for my next adventure under the sea.

-That fall, I accepted a job as an underwater videographer in Grand Cayman, where I lived on PB&J and rode a bike to work.
+I accepted a job as an underwater videographer in Grand Cayman, where I lived on PB&J and rode a bike to work.
 It was heaven.
-A year later, Hurricane Ivan had other plans as I watched my house, possessions, and job, disappear.
-So, I returned to the U.S. and mailed my video clips, the only items that survived the hurricane, to Sport Diver magazine, and said a prayer.
+A year later, Hurricane Ivan had other plans as I watched my house, possessions, and job disappear.
+So, I returned to the U.S. and sent my video reel, one of the only items that survived the hurricane, to Sport Diver magazine and said a prayer.

-A month later, I got the call from the Ty Sawyer at Bonnier, and before I knew it, I was on my way to Florida as the Assistant Editor for Sport Diver magazine.
-It was the perfect place to harness my love for photography and writing with the ocean.
+A month later, I got the call from the editor, Ty Sawyer, at Bonnier, and before I knew it, I was on my way to Florida as the Assistant Editor for Sport Diver magazine.
+(We still joke about how I didn’t believe it was him when I got the call.)

 My decade-long career at Bonnier was a dream job.
 My team supported me as I worked my way around the corporate ladder as a writer, editor, producer, stylist, and beauty editor for brands that included Sport Diver, Scuba Diving, Destination Weddings & Honeymoons, and Spa magazines.
 They backed me up while I studied Digital Marketing at Full Sail University, and I even had my own “Ask Tara” column – silly caricature and all.
 I loved every minute of it.
 I had officially tapped into my inner Carrie Bradshaw.